Dear readers of ADxS.org, please forgive the disruption.

 • social interaction

-In addition, metadoxin reversed the overactivation of the biomarkers Akt and extracellular signal-regulated kinase (ERK) in the blood and brain of juvenile and adult mice.
-Metadoxin restored the aberrant neuronal morphology in FXS and reduced the exaggerated basal protein production that is thought to be responsible for learning and memory impairments in FXS.1112
+Metadoxin also reversed the overactivation of the biomarkers Akt and extracellular signal-regulated kinase (ERK) in the blood and brain of juvenile and adult mice.
+Metadoxin restored the aberrant neuronal morphology in FXS and reduced the excessive basal protein production that is thought to be responsible for learning and memory deficits in FXS.1112

 The most common side effects were